dgoulet-tor/arti/README.md

 system.
 Less complete than the one in Tor's current src/rust, but more simple.

 `tor-netdoc`: Parsing for Tor's network documents.
-Currently only handles routerdescs.
-Underdocumented and too big.  needs splitting.
+Underdocumented and too big.

+`tor-linkspec`: Traits and types for connecting and extending to Tor relays.

 `tor-proto`: Functions to work with cell types, handshakes, and other aspects of the Tor protocol.
-Underdocumented, too big, needs refactoring.
+This crate is NOT ALLOWED to have any dependencies on specific TLS libraries or async environments; those have to happen at a higher level.

+`tor-netdir`: Wraps tor-netdoc to expose a "tor network directory" interface.
+Doesn't touch the network itself.
+Right now it only handles microdesc-based directories, and reads all its information from disk.

+`client-demo`: A simple tor client program.
+Right now it requires that you already have a datadir full of directory information.
+It does a client->relay handshake, then stops.

 ## Intended architecture